 Overall: I’d be lying if I said I wasn’t a little surprised by this one.
 I’ve heard many folks state Russell’s Reserve Six Year Old Rye is simply a watered-down Wild Turkey 101 Rye.
 It’s not.
 It’s absolutely not.
 A diluted Russell’s Reserve Single Barrel Rye, maybe.
 Even at 90 proof, the six-year is notably more complex than the current Wild Turkey 101 Rye.
 It also lacks the slight youthfulness that 101 Rye exhibits.

-Now if you think this is the part where I justify the purchase of Russell’s Reserve 6-year Rye, you’d be wrong (sort of).
-Sure, it’s not priced inappropriately, but here’s the issue for me … it fills a niche that I just don’t need.
-I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (WT 101 Rye), or a nice full-flavored sipper for relaxing evenings (RR Single Barrel Rye).
-Russell’s 6-year Rye, while a nice whiskey, falls a little short on those tasks.
+Now, if you think this is the part where I justify the purchase of Russell’s Reserve Six-Year Rye, you’d be wrong (sort of).
+Sure, it’s not priced inappropriately but here’s the issue for me: it fills a niche I just don’t need.
+I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (Wild Turkey 101 Rye), or a nice full-flavored sipper for relaxing evenings (Russell’s Reserve Single Barrel Rye).
+Russell’s Six-Year Rye, while a nice whiskey, falls a little short on those tasks.
 It’s a tasty pour, no doubt.
 I could easily see this fitting perfectly in someone’s weekly rotation, just not mine.